 Need something a little more feminine?
 Styled Stock is the place to visit.
 It provides beautiful and freestyled images for your projects with a feminine touch.
 You are allowed to use their images for any commercial or non-commercial purposes.
 However, image copyright is still the property of its author.

 You are free to adapt and use them for commercial purposes without attributing the original author or source.
 Although not required, a link back to Styledstock.co is always appreciated.

 8. Negative Space

-Beautiful, free high resolution photos with no restrictions – that's the promise from Negative Space, one of our favourite go-to stock imagery websites.
-For personal or commercial projects, all of their CC0 licensed pics are completely free to use.
+Beautiful, free high-resolution photos with no restrictions – that's the promise from Negative Space, one of our favourite go-to stock imagery websites.
+For personal or commercial projects, all of their CC0 licensed pics are entirely free to use.

 Another fantastic resource for free stock photographs, ShotStash lets you download its imagery to use for commercial or non-commercial purposes.
 You can use them to illustrate articles or blog posts, print in t-shirts, phone cases or book covers, post in social networks, distribute in your design and use in Keynote or Powerpoint presentations.
 Just read their license rules.

 Epicantus is brought to you by Daria, a visual and UX designer as well as a lean startup coach.
 She creates a lot of landing pages and prototypes to collect feedback and test various business ideas, so she knows how important it is to make things fast.
 "Finding images that carry the right message usually takes hours, therefore every photo I make in my spare time will appear here for you," says Daria.
 "All of them are free for personal & commercial use."